Human Resource Management PGDip

 The PG Diploma HRM is offered as a two-year part-time course.
 In the first year, you will take two modules in Semester 1 and one module in Semester 2.
-In the second year you will take two modules in Semester 1 and two short modules in Semester 2.
+In the second year you will take one module in Semester 1 and one module in Semester 2.

-Most modules will require you to attend a three hour workshop per week or equivalent scheduled online activity.
+Most modules will require you to attend a two or three hour workshop per week or equivalent scheduled online activity.
 Class sessions will normally be on one afternoon/evening per week.